life-itself/tao/getting-stuff-done/README.md

 ## How do we complete tasks?

 We use Gitlab Issues to track our work.
-Read our guide on how we use [Issues](https://tao.lifeitself.us/getting-work-done/issues/).
+Read our guide on how we use [Issues](/issues/).

-If you are new to Gitlab, you might want to read this [introduction](https://tao.lifeitself.us/git/#part-one-what-is-git) first.

 # Sprint Process